stefaleon/Vidjot/README.md

 * Create the */ideas* GET route.
 Call *find()* on the Idea model, sort the result by date in descending order and render the result to the *ideas/index* view.
 * In the *views/ideas* folder add the *index.handlebars* view.
 Display all the ideas with a handlebars loop.
 * Edit the form POST route in order to eventually redirect to the */ideas* GET route on successful submission.

+&nbsp;
+### 11 Edit Ideas form and GET route

+* Add the GET route to the *Edit Idea* form which will be rendering the edit form.
+Find the one idea with the id specified in the request parameters.
+* In the *views/ideas* folder add the *edit.handlebars* view.
+* Add an edit button in the *index.handlebars* view.
+* Make the edit form as an adjusted copy of the add form.